Project Fussball – DW's German Football Podcast | DW | 29.01.2021

 In Germany, football is deeply woven into the tapestry of society, so what are the stories beyond the score lines?
 Who should we be listening to?
 And what must we learn from them?

-In the first episode of this five-part series, we chat to match-going fans about how they have been feeling without the opportunity to go to games, why the absence of fans has resulted in bigger questions about the game and what the future of being a fan in Germany might look like.
+In episode one, we chat to match-going fans about how they have been feeling without the opportunity to go to games, why the absence of fans has resulted in bigger questions about the game and what the future of being a fan in Germany might look like.

 Writer, commentator and podcaster James Thorogood will host the show, but the stars of Project Fussball will be the guests and experts as we look to dive into a diverse range of topics with a variety of voices.